Shadow Work for Relationship Patterns: Why Different People Feel the Same

 🌙 When Relationship Patterns Begin to Change

-• greater clarity about your emotional needs
+• becoming more aware of your emotional needs

 If you feel called to explore this path more deeply, you can also discover our tarot readings, shadow work tools, and self-awareness practices through our